 As the city struggles with increasing homelessness, public and private properties often become temporary shelters for those with nowhere else to turn.
-However, using these spaces often leads to criminal trespassing charges, pushing vulnerable individuals further into a cycle of legal entanglement and instability.
+Unfortunately, using these spaces often leads to citations and charges, intensifying a battle that is already fought for basic survival.

 Understanding Trespassing Laws in Seattle